SlugHub/SlugHub/README.md

-# SlugFarm #
+# SlugHub #
-Slug generator, with persistent storage.
+## Highly configurable URL slug generator, with persistent storage ##

-Backed by in memory store, or SQL Server.
+SlugHub takes a string as an input, and converts it into URL friendly `slug`

+For example:

+git